davhg96/WebApp/README.md

 #### **Description**
 This is an in development web application designed to perform basic bioinformatics tasks.

-The users can upload their files and perform file transformations such as mutate multiline fasta files into oneline fasta files, transform fastq files into fasta files or plot the nucleotide abundance across the input file
+The users can upload their files and perform file transformations such as mutate multiline fasta files into oneline fasta files, transform fastq files into fasta files or plot the nucleotide abundance across the input file.

 #### **Usage:**